-To apply for graduate student summer funding in 2017, a proposal consisting of a two-page project description and letter of support from the major professor must be submitted by e-mail to John Mulhouse by April 21, 2017 (firstname.lastname@example.org).
+To apply for graduate student summer funding in 2018, a proposal consisting of a two-page project description and letter of support from the major professor must be submitted by e-mail to Jennifer Rudgers by April 27, 2018 (firstname.lastname@example.org).
 The project description section should include both an introduction and proposed methods.
 In addition, a budget and approximate timeline for summer work should be presented.

 To receive funds, students must agree to provide the Sevilleta LTER Program Manager with all data collected.
 Appropriate data documentation (metadata) based on LTER metadata standards is also requested.
 Please indicate your willingness to provide your Sevilleta data to our Program Manager in your application.
 If accepted, you and your advisor may be asked to sign a form agreeing to provide your data to the Sevilleta LTER.